HOL-Theorem-Prover/HOL/doc/next-release.md

-    Notable theorems include: Caratheory's Extension Theorem (for semiring), the construction of 1-dimensional Borel and Lebesgue measure spaces, Radon-Nikodym theorem, Bayes' Rule (Conditional Probability),
+    Notable theorems include: Caratheory's Extension Theorem (for semiring), the construction of 1-dimensional Borel and Lebesgue measure spaces, Radon-Nikodym theorem, Tonelli and Fubini's theorems (product measures), Bayes' Rule (Conditional Probability),
-    Kolmogorov 0-1 Law, Borel-Cantelli Lemma, Markov/Chebyshev's inequalities, convergence concepts of random sequences and the Law(s) of Large Numbers.
+    Kolmogorov 0-1 Law, Borel-Cantelli Lemma, Markov/Chebyshev's inequalities, convergence concepts of random sequences, and simple versions of the Law(s) of Large Numbers.

     There is a major backwards-incompatibility: old proof scripts based on real-valued measure and probability theories should now open the following